‘User fee’ bill would harm Montana nonprofits with already-slim margins, opponents say - NewsBreak

 “It’s a clever way to tax a tax-exempt institution,” said Matt Jetty, the director of exhibits at ExplorationWorks in Helena.
 “To call it a user fee and tax churches and nonprofits — we don’t have extra money.
 This is just a lousy way to increase the revenue of Montana.”

+This story was initially published by The Daily Montanan, a nonprofit news organization covering state issues.
+Read more at www.dailymontanan.com.

-The post ‘User fee’ bill would harm Montana nonprofits with already-slim margins, opponents say appeared first on Daily Montanan .
+This article originally appeared on Great Falls Tribune: ‘User fee’ bill would harm Montana nonprofits with already-slim margins, opponents say

 Comments / 0